 Here are 7 Steps for anyone wanting to begin this journey:

-- Get help early: In some cases, the cause of relationship breakdown may be the result of one major crisis.
-But in many cases, it’s not just one big thing at the core of the problem.
-More often than not, it’s a cumulative effect of a myriad of much smaller issues… unresolved minor conflicts, fault-finding and built-up resentment.
-The sooner you recognise and acknowledge your marriage problems, take action.
-The quicker you can put a stop to harmful attitudes and behaviours, the faster and greater the chance you have of de-escalating the situation and rekindling a healthier and happier relationship.
+- Get help early: In some cases, the cause of relationship breakdown may be the result of a single major crisis.
+But commonly it’s not just one big thing at the core of the problem, and instead, a cumulative effect of a myriad of much smaller issues… such as unresolved minor conflicts, fault-finding and built-up resentment.
+So once you recognise and acknowledge marriage problems, take action.
+The quicker you address a fraying or faltering relationship, the faster the opportunity you have for de-escalating the situation and rekindling a healthier and happier relationship.

 - Compromise v Cooperate: There is a world of difference between these two.
 If you come into counselling with the notion that it is all about making compromises, then in itself, it is limiting potential.
 That’s because, in essence, the parties are feeling a requirement to concede something, incur a sacrifice, or suffer loss in any negotiation.
 Alternatively, moving forward in a spirit of cooperation, involves a preparedness to put aside differences and work side-by-side to achieve mutually fulfilling goals.
 It is a more satisfying, synergistic and supportive approach.